jpreagan/jpreagan/README.md

 I'm a software engineer who loves building scalable and performant applications using modern web technologies.
 I have a particular interest in **free and open source software**, and always eager to learn new technologies and languages.
 Feel free to reach out if you're looking for a dedicated, collaborative, and creative developer to join your team!

-- 🤖 I'm exploring machine learning and diving into projects that solve real-world problems.
+- 🤖 I'm exploring ML/AI and diving into projects that solve real-world problems.

 - 🌿 I love web fundamentals and building full stack applications with **Remix**!